 User experience professionals' salaries seem to have stabilized following the wild ride of the dot-com bubble around 2000.
 Many salary surveys have been conducted since 1998, but the real picture only emerges once you unify the findings and consider the data across studies.

-The following chart shows the average annual salary for two types of usability professionals in the United States:
+The following chart shows the average annual salary for two types of UX professionals in the United States:

-A person with 5 years' experience working as a usability professional.
+- A person with 5 years' experience working as a UX professional.

 These curves don't plot the raw numbers from the individual studies.
 In each case, I've taken the original findings and run them through mathematical models to clean up some of the methodological uncertainties inherent in salary surveys.
 Despite these efforts, my two curves are still only approximations.
 For example, it was definitely not the case that experienced staff temporarily had higher compensation in 2004 than in 2003 and 2005.
 That bump on the red curve is a study artifact that my calculations didn't remove.